LugeKit/go_head_first_design_pattern/README.md

-Go implementation of Design Pattern in *Head First Design Pattern*
+Go implementation of Design Pattern in *Head First Design Pattern*.
+Notice that Go is not an OO language and doesn't have object inheritance, some design patterns might not be included.

 ## Strategy